 The Federal Reserve has adopted capital adequacy guidelines that are used to assess the adequacy of capital in supervising a bank holding company.
 The federal banking agencies implemented final rules to establish a new comprehensive regulatory capital framework with a phase-in period beginning on January 1, 2015, and ending on January 1, 2019.
 The final Basel III rules and changes required by the Dodd-Frank Act substantially amended the regulatory risk-based capital rules applicable to Heartland.
-Under Basel III, Heartland must hold a conservation buffer above the minimum capital requirement.
-The capital conservation buffer for 2017 is 1.25% above the minimum capital requirement, and the fully-phased in capital conservation buffer for 2019 is 2.50% above the minimum capital requirement.
+Under Basel III, the fully-phased in capital conservation buffer is 2.50% above the minimum capital requirement.